node-red/node-red.github.io/docs/user-guide/runtime/adding-nodes.md

 You will then need to restart Node-RED for it to pick-up the new nodes.

+### The package.json file

+When first started, or a new project created, Node-RED will create an initial `package.json` file in your user directory, or project directory.
+This allows you to manage your additional dependencies, and release versions of your project, using standard npm practices.
+The initial version is 0.0.1 but should be edited according to your project release requirements.

-Recent versions of `npm` will automatically add the module to the dependencies section of the `package.json` file in your user directory.
+`npm` will automatically add additional installed modules to the dependencies section of the `package.json` file in your user directory.

-### Installing individual node files

-During development it is also possible to install nodes by copying their `.js` and `.html` files into a `nodes` directory within your user data directory.
-If these nodes have any npm dependencies, they must be also be installed within the user data directory.
-This is only really recommended for development purposes.

 ### Upgrading nodes